The smokehouse truck plays a crucial role in the strength and health of an oven’s airflow.

 The high velocity airflow travels down the side wall and across the floor of your oven to meet the low velocity airflow and form the breakpoint.
 In other words, it travels under your smokehouse truck.

-The European style smokehouse truck (with low floor clearance) is the most popular on the market right now, but greatly hinders the airflow in your oven.
+The European style smokehouse truck (with low floor clearance and six wheels) is the most popular on the market right now, but greatly hinders the airflow in your oven.

 As mentioned above, proper smokehouse truck design should eliminate obstructions to oven airflow.
 A smokehouse truck with a low floor clearance (like found in the European style truck) causes a big obstruction to oven airflow.
 This low design essentially creates a “wall” on the floor of the oven, breaking the high velocity airflow and affecting where the breakpoint occurs.